threader/PC-Tuning/docs/post-install.md

     - USB Selective Suspend - Disabled

+## Disable Hidden Power Saving

+All hidden means is not visible to the user, many driver INF configuration files contain these registry entries that are clearly labeled power saving, however I have not been able to prove the benifit of this script so feel free to skip this step.

+- Run the ``C:\prerequisites\scripts\disable-hidden-powersaving.bat`` script

 ## Message Signaled Interrupts

 Message signaled interrupts (MSIs) are faster than traditional line-based interrupts & may also resolve the issue of shared interrupts which are often the cause of high interrupt latency & stability